 The previous website was three pages, each page required a large amount of scrolling before reaching the bottom of the page.
 Research showed that users aren't scrolling.
 The information architecture is now organised into more pages, each serving a single purpose and reducing the amount of scroll.

-High fidelity wireframes were created using Sketch, the wireframes were created using the inisight from the research. a mobile-first approach was taken.
+High fidelity wireframes were created using a mobile-first approach, drawing insight from the research earlier in the project.
 Considering the smaller screen sizes first made it easier to prioritise the content, prevented unnecessary elements being included in the design and made it easier to align with the competitors, who have opted for a minimalist design.

 After the designs were signed off, development began.
 I created the pages and added in the content provided by the marketing team.
-The site was constructed over a three week timeframe and tested throughout for usability and functionality.
+The site was constructed over three weeks and tested throughout for usability and functionality.

-Overall the project was challenging, working with senior stakeholders across the university, each with their own objectives and agendas.
-A thorough research process helped to reduce internal politics and informed project decisions, alleviating personal opions and assumptions.Visit website
+Overall the project was challenging, working with senior stakeholders across the university, each with their objectives and agendas.
+A thorough research process helped to reduce internal politics and informed project decisions, alleviating personal opinions and assumptions.Visit website